 How long a wait for Section 8 Housing?

-Due to limited funding and voucher availability, applicants should expect to remain on the waiting list for approximately three to five years.
+Due to limited funding and voucher availability, applicants should expect to remain on the waiting list for approximately four to seven years.

 The Annual Recertification process: